 6% of the third million of the sale

 4% of the fourth million of the sale

 2% of the fifth million of the sale and greater

-The broker's commission is usually based on the sale price of your business, but sometimes, it's based on the value of the transaction.
+Business broker commission is usually based on the sale price of your business, but sometimes, the fee is based on the value of the transaction.

-When transaction value is being used, you'll need to ask your broker (or read your contract to find) which components of your business are being factored in.
+When transaction value is being used, you’ll need to ask your broker (or read your contract to find) what will be factored in.
 In most cases, these include:

-- The total value of all assets exchanged in the sale, including cash, securities, property, equipment, accounts receivable, inventory, work-in-process, and other items of value.
+- The total value of all assets exchanged in the sale.
+This will include cash, securities, property, equipment, accounts receivable, inventory, work-in-process, and other items of value.

 - The value of agreements, which may include non-compete agreements, licensing agreements, and employment or consulting agreements.